urbit/urbit/CONTRIBUTING.md

 once per week, so any contribution that can be deployed OTA will usually find its way onto the network pretty rapidly.

+If you want to propose a hotfix (i.e. a small, OTA-updateable change, usually a bugfix, to some currently-deployed release) then simply make it clear that your contribution -- whether it be a pull request, patch, or whatever -- is intended to be a hotfix.
+A maintainer can then deploy it to the network outside of the normal release schedule.

 Less frequently we release new Vere versions, which requires users to download new binaries, and occasionally, while Urbit is still in early development, we breach network continuity in order to release large changes that are difficult